bqq100/apcupsd-snmp/README.md

 Exactly what you get will depend on what your UPS (and apcupsd) supply.

-## What's bee changed from the original implementation
+## What's been changed from the original implementation

 * A general tidy-up and re-factoring of the code to remove use of newer perl features which should make it less dependent on the version of yor system's perl.